Contact Us

 See recent coverage of my work at Yale here: https://isps.yale.edu/news/blog/2023/09/redefining-democracy-could-lotteries-improve-governance-and-public-trust

-For academic year 23-24, I am on fellowship leave from Cornell and will be a Faculty Fellow in the Yale ISPS Democratic Innovations Program, and visiting assistant professor in the Yale Political Science Department.
-I’ll be researching the use of lottocratic selection in democracy as well as how polarization affects willingness to participate in modern day citizens’ assemblies.
+For academic year 23-24, I was on fellowship leave and was a Faculty Fellow in the Yale ISPS Democratic Innovations Program, and visiting assistant professor in the Yale Political Science Department.
+I am currently a non-resident fellow at Yale ISPS.

 My research interests center on political selection and institutional design in democracies, lottocratic governance and policy, historical political economy, social media and democracy, and European politics.
 I combine quantitative and computational methods, historical data, and natural and/or quasi-experimental research designs with extensive archival research.
 I have also published work on causal inference, data collection, and digitization for historical data.